 On most farms, heifers need high quality supplements for at least 6 months of the year, so having a feed plan for your heifers should be a high priority.

-Use our online Heifers on Target tools to check your heifers growth rates and diets
+Use our online Heifers on Target tools to:

 Rearing heifers off farm

-You may decide to rear heifers off farm.
-Make sure that both parties are clear about the expectations and responsibilities by documenting these in a contract.
+You may decide to outsource your heifer rearing.
+Make sure that both parties are clear about their expectations and responsibilities by documenting these in a contract.